steph-inners/steph-inners.github.io/index.md

 1. [Assume a Can Opener](https://en.wikipedia.org/wiki/Assume_a_can_opener)
 1. [A collection of beautiful minimal websites](https://minimal.gallery/)
 1. [A gallery of OS GUIs](http://toastytech.com/guis/index.html)
+2. [This article, which is](https://jonathanhaidt.substack.com/p/why-some-researchers-think-im-wrong) primarily about the possible causal relationship between social media use and depression/anxiety.
+But along the way the author does a great job explaining how social science data is collected and interpreted in studies like his

 ## Free remote cross-platform Minecraft server hosting